OSC/phylogatr/index.md

 *PhylogatR* brings together genetic data with georeferenced specimen records that are analysis-ready.
 Analysis of these data can be conducted on the Ohio Supercomputer using R scripts or R Shiny apps provided by the *PhylogatR* team. *PhylogatR* supports both professional biologists and educational modules intended for secondary or college classes.

 **We are now accepting applications for *PhylogatR* beta-testers.
-Serving as a beta-tester will give you access to the full database for at least 6 months before it is released to the public, cool swag, and the opportunity to participate in an in-person workshop (once conferences are in-person again).
+Serving as a beta-tester will give you access to the full database for at least 6 months before it is released to the public, cool swag, and the opportunity to participate in an in-person workshop at the [Mountain Lake Biological Station](https://mlbs.virginia.edu/) in Pembroke VA Oct 1 - Oct 4, 2021.
 If you are interested in becoming a beta-tester, please fill out this [form](https://docs.google.com/forms/d/109sF-e9WIdsSY57ZBx41ckMB9IK2AHW5_b5PjZJhTEg/edit).**

 ## How *PhylogatR* Works